d2l-ai/d2l-en/chapter_computer-vision/kaggle-dog.md

 ## Summary

-* We can use a model pre-trained on the ImageNet dataset to extract features and only train a small custom output network.
+* We can use a model pretrained on the ImageNet dataset to extract features and only train a small custom output network.
 This will allow us to classify a subset of the ImageNet dataset with lower computing and storage overhead.

 ## Exercises

 1. When using the entire Kaggle dataset, what kind of results do you get when you increase the `batch_size` (batch size) and `num_epochs` (number of epochs)?
-1. Do you get better results if you use a deeper pre-trained model?
+1. Do you get better results if you use a deeper pretrained model?
 1. Scan the QR code to access the relevant discussions and exchange ideas about the methods used and the results obtained with the community.
 Can you come up with any better techniques?

 :begin_tab:`mxnet`